prividentity/PrivateIdentity-Oldd/Enterprise-Integrations.md

 ## Okta
 <br/>
 Okta, Inc. is a publicly-traded identity and access management company based in San Francisco.
-It provides cloud software that helps companies manage and secure user authentication into modern applications, and for developers to build identity controls into applications, website web services, and devices.
+It provides cloud software that helps companies manage and secure user authentication into modern applications, and for developers to build identity controls into applications, website web services, and devices.<br><br>

 Okta provides authentication services across many identity management firms.
-In our case, we have used Okta as an SP while using private identity services as an IP.
+In our case, we have used Okta as an SP while using Private Identity services as an IdP.
 This is achieved by handshaking the SAML authentication during the verification process between Okta and Private Identity.

-Okta currently verifies the user through email ID, so the SAML response <Subject.Name.Id> should contain the email from the IP.
+Okta currently verifies the user through email ID, so the SAML response <Subject.Name.Id> should contain the email from the IdP.

-Steps to setup Private Identity as IDP in Okta:
+Steps to setup Private Identity as IdP in Okta:

 1. Log in to Okta as Admin
 2. Go to Security -> Identity Providers